-On this site, you will mainly find material that I created in the course of my job as a tutor, head tutor, or drop-in tutor.
+On this page, you will mainly find material that I created in the course of my job as a tutor, head tutor, or drop-in tutor.
 Some of the material might have other origins.
 Most of this material is summaries or overviews of certain topics, some are solved exercises, and a few are auxiliary materials to exercises.
 The material is almost exclusively in English.

 As for my uploaded solutions to exercises (where you will also find an instruction on how to use LaTeX in the comments), the following holds: